Comparisons with Chronic Illness

 But for some people it seems very important.
 One person I know actually wants to prove she can endure more serious medical problems than I have with less medical attention.
 Is she trying to prove she’s stronger?
 What would she win?

-Kristin Wigg of SNL (Saturday Night Live) captures perfectly the lady who always has more of everything than everyone else.
+Kristin Wiig, as Saturday Night Live‘s Penelope in Group Therapy with Liza Minnelli and Neil Patrick Harris, captures perfectly the lady who always has more of everything than everyone else.
+Of course, that includes more illness.
 Her exaggerating will crack you up.
 If you’re like me, you’ll imagine that special someone who you know and enjoy the sweetest revenge of all – laughter.

-Maybe after the video, you can imagine Kristin doing Penelope as a patient: “You think you have insomnia?
+Maybe after the video, you can imagine Kristin doing Penelope as a patient making comparisons with chronic illness: “You think you have insomnia?
 I haven’t slept in five years.
 Treatments?
 I’ve tried 400 types with no results at all.
 Except that I actually died from the side effects.
 They resuscitated me.
 It was the Queen of England who gave me mouth to mouth.
 You think you have swelling?
 My little toe was the size of a pregnant whale…”

 - What if Rheumatoid Arthritis Patients Wrote a Dear Doctor Letter?